“Feelings are just visitors. Let them come and go.”

 There’s a fine line between pain (sharp feeling) and discomfort.

-A life that’s comfortable and lack of misfortune is boring.
+A life that’s comfortable and lack misfortune is boring.
 A journey without trials and tribulations isn’t worth living.

 Instead, experiencing a life with a worthwhile meaning is.